Whilst libraries are closed in amidst the COVID-19 crisis, here are some tips for finding digital resources and ebooks:

 - New online primary source databases recently made available to Bodleian readers are listed on the VHL Blog, which is continuing to be updated.

-- Check out Databases A-Z for key official documents databases and ebook collections.
+- Check out Databases A-Z for over 300 history databases, mostly full-text source materials.
+Include early printed ebooks.
 LibGuides can also be useful.

 - Search the Internet Archive for digitised largely 19th century publications.
 Google Books or Gutenberg Project can also help.